tonini/alchemist.el/README.md

 Alchemist works as a server & client model, where the Alchemist server is written in Elixir and Emacs takes the part of the client.

 For each Elixir mix project Alchemist starts an independent server in the background.
-If an Elixir file gets openend in a buffer, Alchemist checks if a server is running for the current project or not and starts a new one if needed.
+If an Elixir file gets opened in a buffer, Alchemist checks if a server is running for the current project or not and starts a new one if needed.
 If there is no Elixir mix project found, Alchemist starts a general unique server.